tiking76/Rxrubi/README.md

-# rubi
+# Rxrubi
 This app was created because I was the first person to show it to others.
-By using this, you can teach the kanji furigana!
+By using this, you can teach the kanji furigana!<br>
 ![](https://gyazo.com/dfcedcc993fdc34a420d38b2f5c66771.png)
 # ScreenShot
 ## Clear Color